amy-tabb/camera-as-scanner/README.md

 Currently

-This code uses the OpenCV 4.0, the OpenCV 4.0 extra modules and is written in C++.
+This code uses the OpenCV 4.0, the OpenCV 4.0 extra modules, Eigen, and is written in C++.

 To get the OpenCV4.0 extra modules to build, our experience is that you need to build *both* OpenCV and the extra modules together from source.
 Instructions are here: